CVE-2025-48057

 Mitigation and workarounds

 The vulnerability has been patched in Icinga 2 versions 2.14.6, 2.13.12, and 2.12.12.
 Users are advised to upgrade immediately on masters running with OpenSSL 1.0.2 or older.
-Temporary workarounds include restricting network access to master nodes to trusted entities only, or stopping the master from signing new certificates by renaming the /var/lib/icinga2/ca directory (GitHub Advisory).
+Temporary workarounds include restricting network access to master nodes to trusted entities only, or stopping the master from signing new certificates by renaming the /var/lib/icinga2/ca directory.
+However, the latter is only a short-term solution as certificates will eventually expire (GitHub Advisory).

 Additional resources